ostdotcom/website-docupony/platform/sdk/docs/references/wallet_sdk/iOS/latest/methods.md

 <br>
 ### 2. setupDevice
-This workflow needs `userId` and `tokenId` so `setupDevice` should be called after your app login or signup is successfull.
+This workflow needs `userId` and `tokenId` so `setupDevice` should be called after your app login or signup is successful.
 Using the mapping between userId in OST Platform and your app user, you have access to `userId` and `tokenId`.

 **If the user is logged in, then `setupDevice` should be called everytime the app launches, this ensures that the current device is registered before communicating with OST Platform server.**